5 Minute Blueberry Spinach Smoothie (high iron)

 I am all about a joyful approach to eating well, free of deprivation and food rules.
 And if that appeals to you too, you might want to check out my NEWEST plant-based cookbook, Plant Magic!

-How to make this creamy blueberry spinach smoothie
+How to make this high iron blueberry spinach smoothie

 Got 5 minutes and some fresh or frozen blueberries?
-Let’s make this iron-rich smoothie: each serving of this nourishing blueberry spinach smoothie contains 4.5mg of plant-based iron!
+Let’s make this iron-rich smoothie!

-Wondering how I packed that much iron into a vegan smoothie?
+Nutrition Corner: Wondering how I packed that 4.5 mg of iron into a vegan smoothie?
 I’ve got a list of vegan iron sources you can check out if you need it but here is how it breaks down:

 - ½ cup blueberries = 0.2 mg